Tennis: Rackets

 The rules regarding rackets have changed over time, as material and engineering advances have been made.
 For example, the maximum length of the frame had been 32 in until 1997, when it was shortened to 29 in.

 Many companies manufacture and distribute tennis rackets.
-Wilson, Head and Babolat are three of the most commonly used brands; however, many more companies exist.
+Wilson, Head and Babolat are three of the most commonly used brands; however, many more companies produce adequate tennis equipment.
 The same companies sponsor players to use these rackets in the hopes that the company name will become better known by the public.

 Strings

 There are multiple types of tennis strings, including natural gut and synthetic strings made from materials such as nylon, kevlar, or polyester.